framework3/.github/profile/README.md

 * Need a new feature?
 Please [start a new Ideas thread](https://github.com/orgs/framework3/discussions/new?category=ideas).
 * Just have a question?
 We've got a [Q&A board just for that](https://github.com/orgs/framework3/discussions/new?category=q-a).
 * Made something cool?
 We'd love to see it on [the Show & Tell board](https://github.com/orgs/framework3/discussions/new?category=show-and-tell)!

+## 🚀 Roadmap

+As of 2025, these are the main projects on the roadmap:

+* f3 itself - getting the core framework, binary and processes worked out
+* framework3.net - A website built using f3, demonstrating f3's capabilities
+* docs.framework3.net - A sub-domain for all technical documentation
+* framework3.cloud - a global, scalable hosting solution built into the framework, with free and paid options (our main monetization strategy)
+* framework3.org - A go-to for community resources on learning, using, scaling and securing framework3 projects